AlexeyPechnikov/pygmtsar/docs/README.md

 apt install -y gmt-dcw gmt-gshhg
 # gmt-gshhg-full should be installed automatically (it is required to use GMTSAR landmask)
 apt install -y gmt
-# fix for missed "gs" utility and git and make tools
+# fix for missed git and make tools
 apt install -y git make

 cd $(dirname "$GMTSAR")